darrenli/jira-cli/README.md

-    jira logu            # Updates work against the input ticket jira new             # Creates a new ticket in JIRA and checks out the git branch jira rename          # Updates the summary of the input ticket jira transition      # Transitions the input ticket to the next state jira unwatch         # Unwatch against the input ticket jira version         # Displays the version
+    jira logu            # Updates work against the input ticket jira new             # Creates a new ticket in JIRA and checks out the git branch jira rename          # Updates the summary of the input ticket jira tickets         # List the tickets of the input username jira transition      # Transitions the input ticket to the next state jira unvote          # Unvote against the input ticket jira unwatch         # Unwatch against the input ticket jira version         # Displays the version
-    jira watch           # Watch against the input ticket jira help [COMMAND]  # Describe available commands or one specific command
+    jira vote            # Vote against the input ticket jira votes           # List the votes of the input ticket jira watch           # Watch against the input ticket jira watchers        # List the watchers of the input ticket jira help [COMMAND]  # Describe available commands or one specific command

 ### Gem Installation